angular/components/src/google-maps/README.md

 zoom = 4;
 ```

 Not every option has its own input.
-See the api for each component to see if the option has a dedicated input or if it should be set in the options input.
+See the API for each component to see if the option has a dedicated input or if it should be set in the options input.